OSSystems/meta-secure-imx/README.md

 1) The rootfs image size is aligned to MB blocks

-2) Magic Header "SSI_SCXX" is appended to those blocks
+2) Magic Header is appended to those blocks

 3) The sum is then hashed signed and signature is the appended